-- Employee were not sure how the solar eclipse would affect them so it would be safer to stay at home.
+- Employee wasn’t not sure how the solar eclipse would affect them so it would be safer to stay at home.

 Meanwhile, 26% of employers have let an employee go because they had “a fake excuse,” and 43% of employers have checked on social media to find that the person wasn’t sick at all.

-A Harris Poll survey found the most popular cause of taking a sick day was heading to a doctor’s appointment, reported by 30% of workers.
+A Harris Poll survey found the most prevalent cause of taking a sick day was heading to a doctor’s appointment, reported by 30% of workers.

 At the same time, 37% of workers admit to going to work when they don’t feel well in order to save their sick days.
 Forty-eight percent do so because of the money.

 To learn how to reduce your sick days by 16%, visit SelfCare for HealthCare™.